 also gave more substantial financial assistance than India.

-Thus, India acquired exclusive rights to the waters of Ravi, Beas, and Sutlej, and Pakistan was given more or less full rights over Jhelum, Chenab, and Indus.
-Right from the time I was a serious student of international Law, I always felt the Indus Water Treaty was a good way to solve a serious problem.
-A technical solution was provided by a well-meaning umpire for sharing the waters of a copious river system (between sworn enemies).
-It has stood the test of time and survived three wars.
-By and large, people were satisfied with it.
+Thus, India acquired exclusive rights to the waters of Ravi, Beas, and Sutlej.
+Pakistan was given more or less full rights over Jhelum, Chenab, and Indus.
+Right from the time I was a serious student of international Law, I always felt the Indus Water Treaty is a good example for solving a serious problem between arch rivals.
+A technical solution was provided by a well-meaning umpire for sharing the waters of a copious river system.
+It has stood the test of time and survived more than three wars.
+By and large, people of both the countries were satisfied with it.
 It was often hailed as an experiment in international cooperation, even between arch-rivals.

 Since then, of course, a